 Hibiscus tea is made from dried hibiscus petals and has been consumed for thousands of years.
 It is easy to make and can serve this hot or cold.
 While you can steep the flowers in boiling hot water for a few minutes to make tea (and chill it to make iced tea), this method allows you to enjoy the full flavor of hibiscus.
 Plan ahead, since you'll need to start brewing the tea a day or two ahead of time.

 Hibiscus has a fruity, tart flavor and a bright red color.
 The sugar in this tea recipe helps balance out the tartness of the flowers, but it can be left out or reduced if desired.
 Additional flavorings can easily be added to this recipe if you like.

 When cooking with dried flowers, especially hibiscus, remember that it will stain.
 It will stain clothes, countertops, containers, and more bright red if you're not careful.
 Keep this in mind when you are planning to make hibiscus tea.

 - 1 cup hibiscus flowers (dried)

 - 1 cup sugar (granulated, add more or less for taste)

 - 8 cups water (cold)

-Strain the juice through a fine sieve and toss the strained flower pieces.
+Strain the tea through a fine sieve and discard the strained flower pieces.

-You can either heat this up on the stovetop or in the microwave or serve chilled.
+You can either heat the tea up on the stovetop or in the microwave and serve hot or serve chilled as iced tea.

-- You can store in the refrigerator for about 5 days.
+- You can store any leftover hibiscus tea in the refrigerator for up to 5 days.